songgz/wiz-teleport/README.md

    ruby example.rb
    ```
 ## Build WizTeleport task
 Executing shell tasks in rakefiles is a common requirement.
-Here is a basic example of how to define and execute shell tasks in a Rakefile.
+A shell task is actually a rake task.
+Here is a basic example of how to define and execute a shell task in a Rakefile.

 1. Create Rakefile
    ```ruby
    # Rakefile.rb